Preparing your manuscript

 - Do not use page breaks in your manuscript

-Note that JVATiTD adopts double-blinded peer-review; therefore, no information that allows identification of authors or institution should be included in the manuscript main document
+Since JVATiTD adopts double-blind peer-review, information that allows identification of authors or institution should NOT be included in the manuscript main document

 Abstract should be presented according to section, as follows: